-A population pharmacokinetics model was used to determine appropriate doses of omeprazole in pediatric patients 1 month to less than 1 year of age for treatment (up to 6 weeks) of erosive esophagitis due to acid-mediated GERD.
-The model was based on data from 64 children 0.5 month to 16 year of age.
-Only limited data were available in children below the age of 1 year.
-Pediatric doses were simulated in the age group of 1 to 11 month, to achieve comparable omeprazole exposures with adults following treatment with 20 mg once daily [see Dosage and Administration (2.2)].
+A population pharmacokinetics model was used to determine appropriate doses of PRILOSEC in pediatric patients 1 month to less than 1 year of age for treatment (up to 6 weeks) of erosive esophagitis due to acid-mediated GERD.
+The model was based on data from three studies in 64 children 0.5 month to 16 years of age.
+Only limited data were available in children younger than the age of 1 year.
+Omeprazole was administered to the pediatric patients in these studies as an oral suspension prepared from the delayed-release capsules.
+Pediatric doses were simulated in the age group of 1 to 11 months, to achieve comparable omeprazole exposures with adults following treatment with 20 mg once daily [see Dosage and Administration (2.2)].